eoinkelly/ember-runloop-handbook/README.md

   on its behalf (e.g. AJAX requests) or simply by asking the browser to be its alarm clock (e.g. `setTimeout`)

-## Where does the framework end an my app begin
+## Where does the framework end and my app begin

 How does your Ember _application_ relate to the Ember _framework_?
 The machinery for responding to events is part of Ember _framework_ itself but it does not